By Rick Steves

 If you think your plans might change, consider staying in a hotel, where you can usually cancel just a few days beforehand without paying a penalty.
 You can also protect your investment by purchasing trip-cancellation insurance.

 Apartments, especially those in big cities, can be tricky to find.
-Unlike hotels, you can't expect taxi drivers and people on the street to be able to point you in the right direction.
+Unlike with hotels, you can’t expect taxi drivers and people on the street to be able to point you in the right direction.
 Make sure you nail down directions to the rental prior to your arrival.
 (House numbers often have no obvious correlation to one another; for example, in Italy, #28 may be directly across the street from #2.)

 You’ll also need to arrange a time and place to meet the property owner or manager and pick up the keys.
 That person will show you around the rental and may be able to give you tips about the neighborhood (grocery stores, pharmacies, and good places to eat).
 But once they leave, you probably won’t see them again.